Fort Casey Historical State Park

-To request a park or lighthouse tour for your school or group, complete the tour request form or call (360) 678-4519.
-For details about the different tours, please see the tour descriptions below:
+To request a fort or lighthouse tour for your school or group, complete the tour request form or call (360) 678-1186.

 Exhibits at the Admiralty Head Lighthouse tell the history of the area around Fort Casey Historical State Park.
 Topics include local Native American tribes, the building of the Red Bluff Lighthouse, two fourth order Fresnel lens and the construction of Fort Casey.

 - 1 p.m.
 Fridays

 Meet at the sandwich board sign in the grassy area between the fort and parking lot.

 The park contains a designated remote-control glider area and a parade field popular for kite-flying.

 - The lighthouse is open seasonally.
 Tours can be arranged by calling (360) 678-1186.